BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/documize_space_request.md

 * Ministry:
 * Short Team/Organization Name:
 * Team and Product Description:
+* Space Visibility: Public / Protected (only invited users could see)

+## Step 5
+Submit this ticket and email us the contact information.

+For security purpose, please provide the following contact information to the email address - pathfinder@gov.bc.ca

+* link to the GitHub ticket you just created:
 * Space Admin User
   - GitHub or IDIR account:
   - Business Email Address:
   - RocketChat Account Username:

-* Space Visibility: Public / Protected (only invited users could see)
+Please note that we will only start processing your request when the email has been received.

-## Step 5
+## Step 6
 Once we create the space for you, you will have full control over the space, including:
 - space settings
 - user access